 Whether you’re an owner or an employee, student or a teacher, a mother or a child, driver or passenger, security surely means a great deal to you.
 Crime rates are at an all-time high, every other day; we come across an article in the daily newspaper or on Facebook that makes us question humanity.
-The world has become a dangerous place, and if we don’t know how to fight, we should at least do everything in our power to prevent it.
+The world has become dangerous, and if we don’t know how to fight, we should at least do everything in our power to prevent it.

 Mentioned below are seven advantages of a digital video surveillance system.